sandialabs/pyNuMAD/docs/user-guide/running_numad.rst

     >> 	updateFASTFromBLADEDef(IEC,blade)

-``inputFileName`` refers to the path/name of the input file containing variables related to the aeroelastic analysis and simulation (see :ref:`runIEC` for more details).
+``inputFileName`` refers to the path/name of the input file containing variables related to the aeroelastic analysis and simulation (see x for more details).

 After all desired analyses and modifications are complete, a new,